citp/privacy-policy-historical/y/yo/you/yougov.co.uk.md

 5.6.6.
 Upload, post, link to, email or otherwise transmit any unsolicited or unauthorised advertising, promotional materials, "junk mail", "chain letters", "phishing emails", "pyramid schemes", or any other form of solicitation;

 5.6.7.
-Upload, post, link to, email or otherwise transmit any material that contains software viruses or any other computer, files or programs designed to interrupt, destroy or limit the functionality of any computer software or hardware or telecommunications equipment;
+Upload, post, link to, email or otherwise transmit any material that contains software viruses or any other computer files or programs designed to interrupt, destroy or limit the functionality of any computer software or hardware or telecommunications equipment;

 5.6.8.
 Collect or store personal data about other individuals; or